-Today we will look at different options we have for temperature sensing, try and understand their strength and weaknesses.
+Today, we will look at different options we have for temperature sensing.
+To try and understand the strength and weaknesses of each method.
 By the end, we will figure out which technology is right for a given use-case in this brief guide to temperature sensing.

-The following list doesn’t include temperature sensing devices or methods which are not generally integrated into a product, like infrared temperature measurement.
+The following list doesn’t include temperature sensing devices/methods which cannot be in the product, like infrared temperature measurement.

 Options we have are: